Learn how to draw a great looking TV with easy, step-by-step drawing instructions, and video tutorial.

 1. Begin by drawing two straight lines that meet to form an "L" shape.
 This outlines the top and bottom of the television.

-TV Drawing - Step 2
+Easy TV Drawing - Step 2

 2. Draw two more straight lines, enclosing the rectangular shape.
 Notice that the side drawn in this step is shorter than the previous side, making the shape a trapezoid.

-TV Drawing - Step 3
+Easy TV Drawing - Step 3

 3. Draw an "L" shaped line parallel to the bottom and side of the TV.
 This begins the outline of the TV screen.

-TV Drawing - Step 4
+Easy TV Drawing - Step 4

 4. Draw two more straight lines, parallel to the top and remaining side of the TV.
 This completes the outline of the screen.

-TV Drawing - Step 5
+Easy TV Drawing - Step 5

 5. Extend short, straight lines from the corners of one side of the TV.
 Then, connect them with a long, straight line.
 This gives the flatscreen TV a three-dimensional appearance.

-TV Drawing - Step 6
+Easy TV Drawing - Step 6

 6. Use a curved line to draw a semi-circular shape at the bottom of the TV.
 This begins the TV's base or stand.

-TV Drawing - Step 7
+Easy TV Drawing - Step 7

 7. Extend curved lines outward from the semicircle.
 Connect them using overlapping curved lines to form the base or stand.

-TV Drawing - Step 8
+Add More Details to Your TV Picture - Step 8

 8. Extend a curved line from the TV stand and double it back upon itself to form the remaining leg of the stand.

-TV Drawing - Step 9
+Complete the Outline of Your TV Drawing - Step 9

 9. Draw a series of straight lines to enclose a "Z" or lightning bolt shape across the TV screen.
 This indicates a glare, or light reflecting on it.
 Finally, draw three small circles along the bottom corner of the frame.
 These are the TV's control buttons.

-Complete TV Drawing
+Color Your TV Drawing

 Color your TV.
 Many have black or grey frames, but they also come in other colors and wood tones.